cziter15/ksIotFrameworkLib/README.md

 ```

 ## Compiler flags
-Bare Arduino projects need to have C++17 enabled via `compiler.cpp.extra_flags=` option in the board.txt file.
+- Bare Arduino projects need to have C++17 enabled via `compiler.cpp.extra_flags=` option in the board.txt file.

 ## Custom RTTI
-Use the KSF_RTTI_DECLARATIONS macro to provide proper runtime type information generation for proper casting of components.
+- Use the KSF_RTTI_DECLARATIONS macro to provide proper runtime type information generation for proper casting of components.
-See ksConfigProvider.h for an example.
+- See ksConfigProvider.h for an example.
 Your application components should use this macro, otherwise the component finding mechanism won't work.

 ## Saving power
-By default, this framework supports power saving for the modem.
-This requires the DTIM to be set on the access point.
+- By default, this framework supports enables power saving for the modem.
+- Automatic modem sleep requires the DTIM to be set on the access point.
-The best value for me is 3.
+- The best value for was 3.
 It allows the ESP32 to go down from around 100mA to 20mA.

 ## Dependencies
-**It is highly recommended to use PlatformIO as it will automatically download dependencies!**
+- **It is highly recommended to use PlatformIO as it will automatically download dependencies!**

 ### Frameworks
 - Arduino for ESP32 [ https://github.com/espressif/arduino-esp32 ]